tomas-862/misc/CCNP_SP_SPCORE/README.md

 ### Resources Used

 - **INE Learning Portal**:
   For additional learning resources, visit [ine.com](https://ine.com).

+- **GNS3 Simulation**:
+  GNS3 has been utilized for simulating network environments, allowing for practical testing and experimentation with network automation scripts.

 - **AI Assistance**:
   The documentation and Python scripts within this repository have been enhanced using the AI model GPT-4o, ensuring improved style and structure for better usability and comprehension.

 ### Get Started

 To start using the scripts, simply clone the repository and navigate to the appropriate directory.
 Ensure you have Python installed to run the automation scripts effectively.
+Utilize GNS3 for simulating network scenarios as you work through the resources.